 What is Linguistics?

-Our mission is to equip you for successful work in multicultural and multilingual settings.
+The linguistics minor equips you with an understanding of the structure and function of language and with skills for successful work in multicultural and multilingual settings.
 The minor is housed in the Honors College, and requires 18 hours of coursework, including:

 This course introduces you to principles of language and linguistic analysis.
 Learn about the major subfields of linguistics, including phonetics, phonology, morphology, syntax, semantics, sociolinguistics, historical linguistics, and language acquisition.
 The course is helpful for those who want to evaluate spoken or written language data, learn and/or document another language, or pursue further studies in linguistics.